heldersepu/GMapCatcher/README.md

 After version 0.04, user can force GMapCatcher to re-download old map tiles by checking "Force update".
 If a tile is older than 24 hours, it will be re-downloaded.

-**download.py** is a downloader tools that can be used to download map tiles without gui. **maps** can use files it downloaded without configuration.
+**download.py** is a downloader tool that can be used to download map tiles without gui. **maps** can use files it downloaded without configuration.

 Below is an example using **download.py**:
 ```